wp-plugins/events-maker/readme.txt

 == Changelog ==

+= 1.0.4 =
+* New: Organizer image field for event organizers
+* Tweak: Improved excerpt display in widgets
+* Tweak: Improved general and permalniks settings reset
+* Tweak: Documentation links added to settings page and welcome screen

 = 1.0.3 =
 * Fix: Single events not displaying if sorting by start or end date selected
 * Fix: Custom fields data not saving if tickets were not used